aawaheed/magic/backend/files/misc/common-startup-files/default.md

 - file - Mandatory filename, including its path.
 - content - Mandatory content of file, can be HTML, CSS, JavaScript, or some other website frontend type of file

-**IMPORTANT** - If you are saving HTML files, you must make sure you decode the whole HTML content by replacing `&lt;` with `<`, etc. If the function returns a warning about encoded HTML tags, and this was not intentional, you can decode the HTML and invoke the function once more with the same filename to overwrite the existing file.

 ### Delete website file

 Deletes an existing website file.